 Alternate challenge test

-As an alternative to the exercise challenge, your doctor may use an inhalation test that simulates the conditions that would likely trigger exercise-induced bronchoconstriction.
+As an alternative to the exercise challenge, your doctor might use an inhalation test that simulates the conditions that would likely trigger exercise-induced bronchoconstriction.
 If your airways respond to these stimuli, then the test should produce virtually the same lung function you have when exercising.

 Long-term control medications

-- Combination inhalers contain a corticosteroid and a long-acting beta agonist (LABA), a drug that relaxes airways.
+- Combination inhalers, which contain a corticosteroid and a long-acting beta agonist (LABA), a drug that relaxes airways.
 While these inhalers are prescribed for long-term control, your doctor may recommend use prior to exercise.
 Combination inhalers include fluticasone and salmeterol (Advair Diskus), budesonide and formoterol (Symbicort), and mometasone and formoterol (Dulera).

 Don't rely only on quick-relief medications